Exact controllability to nonnegative trajectory for a chemotaxis system: Introduction and the main results

 where $\O=\frac{\sqrt{\chi\mu}}{D}\widetilde{\O}$ and $T=\frac{\chi\mu}{D}\widetilde{T}$.
 For the sake of simplicity, we take $D=1$ in what follows.
 Here, $Q=\O\times(0,T)$, where $\O\subset\mathbb{R}^{n}(1\leq n\leq 3)$ is a bounded domain with smooth boundary $\Gamma$.
 Let $\Sigma=\Gamma\times (0,T)$ and $T>0$.

 To prevent the spread and metastasis of tumor cells, external intervention is essential.
-This urges us to study the controllability of the system (\ref{h1.2}) and the original Keller-Segel type chemotaxis model (\ref{1.1}).
+This urges us to study the controllability of the system (\ref{h1.2}).
 The controllability problem of chemotaxis models can be viewed as finding control strategies (such as the use of drug treatment) to make the concentration of chemical and the density of cells tend to the given substance concentration and cell density.
-In this paper, we will study the exact controllability of system (\ref{h1.2}) to the nonnegative trajectory.
+In this paper, we will study the exact controllability of system (\ref{h1.2}) to a nonnegative trajectory defined by system (\ref{1.5}).

 Let $\o$ be a given nonempty open subset of $\O$.
 Denote by $\chi_\o$ the characteristic function of $\o$.
-We will study the following two controlled chemotaxis systems:
+We will study the following controlled chemotaxis system: